semlak/fcc_voting_app_flux/README.md

 I use react-bootstrap ([https://react-bootstrap.github.io/](https://react-bootstrap.github.io/)) rather than jQuery and bootstrap-javascript ([https://getbootstrap.com/2.0.4/javascript.html](https://getbootstrap.com/2.0.4/javascript.html)). react-bootstrap still uses the regular bootstrap CSS file, but react-bootstrap provides you with almost all of the regular bootstrap elements as react components instead of HTML with a bunch of defined classes, and it does not depend on jQuery, as bootstrap-javascript does.

 ### jQuery
 I'm not using jQuery.
-I have nothing against jQuery, but I found it difficult to use when combined with ReactJS, and I found several forums and blogs suggesting to avoid combining them.
-A core issue is that ReactJS keeps its own virtual DOM and decides when to update the actual DOM based on its virtual DOM.
+I have nothing against jQuery, but I found it difficult to use when combined with React.js, and I found several forums and blogs suggesting to avoid combining them.
+A core issue is that React.js keeps its own virtual DOM and decides when to update the actual DOM based on its virtual DOM.
 However, jQuery frequently makes changes to the DOM that React doesn't know about, and so this interaction can cause issues.
 Since I stopped using jQuery for DOM manipulation for this project, I decided to not use it for AJAX calls (my other common use for jQuery), so I re-wrote my AJAX calls using XMLHTTPRequest() (part of standard JavaScript).

 ### Authentication
 For user authentication, I use Passport.js ([http://passportjs.org/](http://passportjs.org/)) and a local username/password strategy.
 I would like to add OAuth (Passport provides an OAuth strategy)